quixio/quix-docs/docs/platform/tutorials/quick-start.md

     output_stream=output_topic.create_stream(input_stream.stream_id + "-output")
     ```

 8. Click Deploy near the top right corner

+9. Change the memory in deployment settings to at least 4GB

-6. Click `Deploy` on the deployment dialog
+10. Click `Deploy` on the deployment dialog

 	!!! success